steno-aarhus/research/onboarding/getting-started-phd/index.md

     [oleemil\@clin.au.dk](mailto:oleemil@clin.au.dk){.email}.

     When you end your PhD you will no longer be part of the PhD network, but you may choose to join the SDCA Alumni network.
-Inger Hornbech will contact you about that when time comes.

 Steno PhD Network Facebook group